 – Barbara Jordan

-Marriage and women’s rights are both important topics that each deserve their own blog post.
-For those interested in marriage, we recommend reading our article about how to tie the knot with a traditional wedding ceremony or by eloping.
+Marriage and women’s rights activism is an important topic that deserves many of their own blog posts.
 If you want to learn more about women’s rights, read this blog post on International Women’s Day (March 8th).
 We hope these posts have been helpful!